edamame-course/BLAST-tutorial/running-BLAST.md

 # Introduction
 OK, your first introduction to the use and abuse of command line tools is...
 BLAST!
 That's right, the [Basic Local Alignment Search Tool](http://en.wikipedia.org/wiki/BLAST)!

-Let's assume that all of you have used the NCBI BLAST Web page to do individual searches.
+You can use the NCBI BLAST Web page to do individual searches.
+That's great when you're looking for just a few things.
+However, you might want to BLAST a lot of queries, or you might be interested in searching your own data using BLAST.

 Today we'll automate batch searches at the command line on your own computer.
 This is a technique that works well for small-to-medium sized sequencing data sets.
 The various database (nr, nt) are getting big enough that it's reasonably time consuming to search them on your own, although of course you can do it if you want – you might just have to wait a while for things to finish.

 ## Motiviation: Why I want to run BLAST locally?
 [Here is the slide](https://github.com/edamame-course/2015-tutorials/blob/master/presentations_resources/BLAST.pdf)